 If you prefer meat in your diet, then add the occasional poultry serving to your meal plan.
 Stick to free-range birds fed organic feed whenever possible.
 They’re not only healthier, but tastier, too.

-On the whole, keep your red meat consumption to a minimum.
-While red meat offers protein and iron, it is also high in saturated fat.
-But, if you want to eat the occasional piece of red meat, stick to lean cuts of pork and beef from organic fed livestock.
+Red meat offers protein and iron, it is also high in saturated fat.
+If you want to eat the occasional piece of red meat, stick to lean cuts of pork and beef from organic fed livestock.